ianhussey/irap-reliability-meta-analysis/manuscript/TO BE CHANGED IN NEXT VERSION or REVISIONS.md

 - Note the change in the implementation of ICC method, i.e., user lmer = FALSE, so that negative values are possible.
 This makes for a less deceptive forest plot.
 Note the estimate also changes throughout.
 - Update cover page to DFG wording

+update all plots, these were reproduced after updating the data processing using the correct rounding strategy

 maybe add this quote: